creative-workflow/capistrano-container/README.md

 This gem does not handle Dockerfiles (build, push, etc.) but handles docker container on your dev or staging system.

-The container implememnation auto detects if it should run on local or remote docker-engine(see below).
+The container implememnation auto detects if it should run on local or remote docker-engine (see below).

 ## Installation

-Add this lines to your application's Gemfile:
+Add this lines to your application's `Gemfile`:

 ```ruby
 gem 'capistrano', '>= 3.0.0'